springernature/vpat/nature.md

 <td>
 Where user input errors are automatically detected in our own software, the items that are in error are identified to the user with warning text adjacent to the input field.
 We do not rely on visual characteristics alone (e.g. colour) to indicate user input errors.
 <br><br>
+Pages located at payment.nature.com rely solely on built-in browser error checking, and do not identify errors in text.
+Some users with and without Assistive Technology may be unable to access these error states.
+<br><br>
 Third party scripts including the Disqus commenting widget, or other widgets that accept user input, may automatically detect errors but fail to present the errors to users in text.
 They may rely on visual characteristics alone to indicate user input errors, or place error text in locations that are difficult for screen reader users to access.
 Where we know of deficiencies, we have contacted third party suppliers to request repairs.
 </td>
 </tr>